NextCenturyCorporation/AIDA-Interchange-Format/README.md

 against restricted AIF.
 See the JavaDocs.

 Note: the original `ValidateAIF.createForDomainOntologySource()` method remains for backward compatibility.

+### Failing fast

+The AIF Validator can be told to "fail fast," that is, exit as soon as a few SHACL violations are found in the specified KB.
+On the command-line, use the `--abort` option to have the validator exit after three violations.
+Specify a number after the `--abort` flag to exit after that number of violations.
+The validation summary will display the number of aborted validations-- but if your file has the exact number of violations as the threshold, it will still be counted as an aborted validation.

+**NOTE**: As of this writing, if you set the threshold too low (less than 3), the validator might erroneously return that your KB is *valid*.
+This appears to be a current bug or limitation in the TopBraid shacl library snapshot.
+Consequently, the command-line validator will reject thresholds less than 3.

+Without the `--abort` option, the entire KB will be validated with full output of all violations.

+To fail fast when using the validator programmatically, use `ValidateAIF.setAbortThreshold()` to set an error threshold.

 ### Differences from the legacy validator
 The AIF Validator bears certain important differences from the previous version of